Owanate/Skyline/README.md

 In this project, I learned:
 - How to properly structure the folders in my project using vite-a module bundle tool.
 - How to write SCSS code that the browser can understand
-- How to use Browser APIs including Fetch API and Geolocation API.
+- How to use Browser APIs including Fetch API, Geolocation API and Browser Storage API.
 - How to write commit messages, create branches, use git and github effectively.
 - How to use JavaScript Data Structures.